eandrews597/Automatic-Detection-of-Insulting-Text/README.md

       For the purpose of this class project, a file holding about 5 – 10 words in each category was created.
       In order to increase the accuracy of the software, additional words should be added to the lexicon.

+NOTE:
+Due to limited time and scope of the project, the code was neither optimized nor designed according to preferred standards and quality.
+We primarily focused on writing and testing the language processing rules.
+This project is not maintained and will not be updated in the future.

 Reference:

 [1]A. Mahmud, K. Z. Ahmed and M. Khan, "Detecting flames and insults in text," in 6th International Conference on Natural Language Processing , 2008.